Saturday 28th October

 The DC-2 will become the centrepiece of the Uiver Memorial Living Museum which is being developed alongside the restoration of the aircraft.

-Donations to the UMCT are tax deductible.
+All donations (over $2) to the UMCT are tax deductible.

-In 1934 the MacRobertson Air Race proclaimed itself as the greatest international air race devised, and history has confirmed that bold claim.
+In 1934 the MacRobertson Trophy Air Race proclaimed itself as the greatest international air race devised, and history has confirmed that bold claim.
 The aircrews that completed the journey from England to Australia were honoured in a parade in Melbourne and treated like modern day rockstars.

 However, along the way, the KLM DC-2 airliner Uiver became lost in a thunderstorm on the final leg of the race and was forced to land on Albury Racecourse at night.